rpolysec/chaintools/README.md

 # rpolysec Investigation Scripts

 Various python scripts for investigating blockchain transactions.
+There are definitely broken as is and is a work in progress.
+Uploading as I go, hoping eventually this will be usable by more people then me.

 # Try These First